 Home service directories are incredibly valuable to both homeowners and businesses that service homeowners.
-While they can offer homeowners the ability to search and vet different service providers for the jobs they need done around the home, they provide the most value to home service businesses by exposing them to a massive consumer base that is looking for all types of home repair and improvement services.
+While they can offer homeowners the ability to search and vet different service providers for the jobs they need to be done around the home, they provide the most value to home service businesses by exposing them to a massive consumer base that is looking for all types of home repair and improvement services.

 Two of the most popular websites are Angi and Thumbtack.
 In this post, we’ll cover the pros and cons of both, and which is more likely to take your business to the next level.

 Angi (formerly Angie’s List) was one of the first home service directories and is used by 6 million homeowners.
-Founded in 1995, it is considered the gold standard in the home services industry and focuses on finding homeowners the perfect service provider for their home.
+Founded in 1995, it is considered the gold standard in the home services industry and focuses on finding homeowners the perfect service provider for their homes.
 You can find plumbers, roofers, electricians, landscapers, remodelers, house cleaners, and more.

 The company is known for its great customer service.
 They perform background checks and guarantee the businesses they advertise on the website, so users don’t have to worry about the trustworthiness of any providers.